 When will I be paid?

 Checks are mailed out by the Department of Finance approximately four weeks after each election.
-If you complete the form for direct deposit, your will receive your pay earlier than that.
+Officers who complete the form for direct deposit will receive their pay earlier than that.
 Each Officer is paid for Election Day and any training class attended.
 Chief Election Officers are also compensated for the time and travel required for picking up and dropping off election materials.

 back to top